 In term, HIBP will return a list of anonymized data (using k-anonymity) after which my website will have a look in the results to see if the complete hash of your password has been found.

 If it's found, I'll be able to give you a heads-up.

-Because (for security reasons) my website doesn't store your password in plaintext, my website is only able to do this under the following circumstances:
+Because (for security reasons) my website doesn't store your password in plaintext, my website is only able to check your password under the following circumstances:

 - You register (you'll be instantly informed)

 - You login (you'll be informed by mail)

 - You reset/change your password (you'll be instantly informed)

 Please do note that after you register, disabling this setting will disable login checks on this client only.